bnb-chain/node/doc/Spec.md

 - Client should verify the Frontier addresses
 - Only Frontiers and Validators can access the specified addresses and ports of Validators via secure transportation.
 No others can.
 - Both Frontiers and Validators would check the requests parameters for their types and values.
-- Frontiers/Explorer should implenment the similar controls on API request frequency and other rules to prevent DDoS
+- Frontiers/Explorer should implement the similar controls on API request frequency and other rules to prevent DDoS
 - Once 1/3 validator cannot work, the chain would stop blocking.
 Exchange would be marked as down and new orders should be rejected.

 ## Workflow